 A similar role one can find (again) in the epic Beowulf how queens poured the mead in the cups of the warriors guests and gave gifts to her warrior guests in the hall of her king.

 Centuries later, during the Dutch Republic, foreigners were still amazed how freely women in ‘Holland’ were, both physically to travel and economically.
 Yes, even disapproval by foreigners of the liberty women (still) enjoyed in the seventeenth century.
 Marriage in the Republic, for example, was already based on partnership and mutual duties and responsibilities.
 Dutch women had the legal right to marry with a prenuptial agreement.
 In contrast to English women, Dutch women could own property.
 They also inherited equal shares with male heirs.
 After marriage, they had equal share over the property.
 Women were also actively involded in economic activities, including international trade even (Venema, 2003).
 And, it was the university of Franeker in province Friesland that already admitted female students at the start of the eighteenth century, whilst everywhere else in the Dutch Republic, and later the Netherlands, women had to wait until the year 1871 before they were allowed to go to college.
-England had fallen behind in the meantime, and Oxford allowed the first women in 1920.
+England had fallen behind.
+Oxford allowed the first women in 1920.
 This year they celebrate the centenary.

-To finish our argument, it was the famous painter Picasso who visited the region Westfriesland (Western Frisia), and who was impressed by the women of ‘Holland’, also how tall they were.
+To finish our argument, it was the famous painter Picasso who visited the region Westfriesland, and who was impressed by the women of ‘Holland’, also how tall they were.
 And, surprise surprise, he might even have had an affair with one.
 And, judge for yourself.
 Appear the three painted women below of the obedient kind?

 Before we round up; who were the other three women whose images we presented at the start of this blog post?